christgf/dotfiles/zsh/.zsh/omz/INSTALL.md

 ZSH=$HOME/.zsh/omz sh install.sh
 ```

-You may need to remove this directory and have the install script re-create it.
+You may need to remove this directory and have the script re-create it.